How to encrypt Firefox profile, bookmarks, and cookies

 In this file, locate the line IsRelative=1 and change it to IsRelative=0

 Also locate the line that starts with Path= and specify the complete path to the new location of the profile, for example:

-This change would change the location of the default Firefox profile.
-Save the profiles.ini file, and start Firefox as usual, without any command line options.
+This would change the location of the default Firefox profile.
+Save the profiles.ini file, and now start Firefox.
 You should see your usual settings, etc. (If not, verify that the path you have entered in the profiles.ini file is correct.)
-If everything looks right, delete the old profile folder, in the %APPDATA%\Mozilla\Firefox\Profiles folder.
 From now on, all your web browsing data will be encrypted and only available after you start the Virtual Encrypted Disk.

 What about other browsers, you might ask?
-Well, a similar procedure should be possible with other web browsers, as long as they support loading their profiles from specific folders.
+A similar procedure should be possible with other web browsers, as long as they support loading their profiles from specific folders.
 Look for this information on the web site describing the web browser you use, you may find it there.

 Happy secure browsing!